 MSIX PowerShell Cmdlets

 MSIX uses the same PowerShell cmdlets available for AppX packages.
+But Microsoft added aliases for them to no create confusion between the AppX and MSIX package.
 Let’s go through some of them with a few examples

 To install an MSIX from Powershell run the command: